FeynGrav : FeynCalc extension for gravity amplitudes: Discussion and conclusions

-It must be noted that models with non-minimal couplings (for instance $G_{\mu\nu}\nabla^\mu\phi\nabla^\nu\phi$) cannot be implemented in the contemporary version of FeynGrav.
-However such interactions are planned to be implemented in FeynGrav in future.
-Similarly, gravitational interaction of massive fields is not yet implemented within FeynGrav.
-However, the framework of $I$ and $C$ tensors appears to be sufficient to implement such interactions in future.
+In this paper we presented a framework capable to provide a relatively simple way to operate with Feynman rules for gravity within a computer algebra system.
+In Section \ref{Section_tensor_framework_bosons} we presented the core of the framework.
+Namely, we defined $I$ and $C$ tensors that are used to obtain perturbative expansions for $g^{\mu\nu}$, $\sqrt{-g}$, $\sqrt{-g}\, g^{\mu\nu}$, $\sqrt{-g}\, g^{\mu\nu} g^{\alpha\beta}$, and $\sqrt{-g} \, g^{\mu\nu} g^{\alpha\beta} g^{\rho\sigma}$ which are typical for bosonic Lagrangians.
+In Sections \ref{Section_GR_rules}, \ref{Section_Scalars}, and \ref{Section_Vectors} we show how these factors shall be used to obtain Feynman rules for pure gravity, massless vectors, and scalars of an arbitrary mass.
+Section \ref{Section_Fermions} is completely devoted to a derivation of Feynman rules for Dirac fermions of an arbitrary mass.
+We briefly revisit a construction of Dirac fermions in a curved spacetime and obtained a perturbative expansion of the Dirac action.

-Usability of FeynGrav is demonstrated by three particular exampled.
-The first one is tree level $2\to 2$ on-shell graviton scattering is given in Section \ref{graviton_scattering_example}.
+Finally, Section \ref{Section_Implementation} is completely devoted to a discussion of ``FeynGrav'', a packaged based on FeynCalc that implements the discussed Feynman rules.
+Three particular examples of implementations are discussed.
+The first one is the tree level $2\to 2$ on-shell graviton scattering that is discussed in Section \ref{graviton_scattering_example}.
 The scattering amplitude was firstly evaluated in \cite{Sannan:1986tz} and analytic calculations take about a page long.
 Within FeynGrav the same calculations can be performed much more easily and faster.
 The second example is a calculation of polarization operators for graviton and matter propagators.
 Explicit off-shell expressions for the corresponding operators are obtained in Section \ref{polarization_operators}.
 All obtained polarization operators effectively vanish on-shell due to dimensional reasoning.
-Still, this goes in line with the well-known result showing that at the one-loop level pure gravity is UV finite on-shell \cite{tHooft:1974toh}.
+This is in agreement with the well-known result showing that at the one-loop level pure gravity is UV finite on-shell \cite{tHooft:1974toh}.
 Finally, the one-loop structure of scalar-gravitational interaction was studied.
 The complete one-loop interaction amplitude \eqref{one-loop_ST_gravity} was calculated with FeynGrav off-shell.
-When scalar field are fixed on-shell \eqref{ST_interaction_on-shell} it is seen explicitly that the interaction develops a UV finite contribution which goes in line with the previous results \cite{Latosh:2020jyq,Latosh:2021usy}.
+When scalar fields are fixed on-shell \eqref{ST_interaction_on-shell} it is shown explicitly that the interaction generates an UV finite contribution.
+This results is also in agreement with the previous papers \cite{Latosh:2020jyq,Latosh:2021usy}.